isuryanarayanan/quick-crud/README.md

 # quick-crud

-A quick crud applications for my fellow demons :kiss:
+A quick crud application using MongoDB and FastAPI.